bobhoskinsbrother/HttpMock/README.md

 cd dist
 unzip HttpMock.zip
 ```
-This has the built library, and the version of hamcrest I sued bundled with it.
+This has the built library, and the version of hamcrest I used bundled with it.

 #### Examples